Security

 "In winter, it is best to conduct defensive battles and trench warfare, and the Ukrainian defense forces will most likely do this throughout the winter across at least three bridgeheads," Alexander Kovalenko, a military and political correspondent with InfoResist in Odesa, told Kontur.

-Ukraine will switch to trench warfare at the Donetsk bridgehead, in the Liman-Kupyansk area and partly in Zaporizhzhia province.
+Ukraine will switch to trench warfare at the Donetsk bridgehead, in the Liman-Kupiansk area and partly in Zaporizhzhia province.
 However, the Ukrainian offensive will most likely continue on the Left Bank in Kherson province, according to Kovalenko.

 Ukrainian servicemen sitting on a tank take part in military training that focuses on fighting sabotage groups in Chernihiv province on December 5, amid the Russian invasion of Ukraine.
 [Roman Pilipey/AFP]